Retatrutide Side Effects and Safety Profile: What to Know

 Retatrutide Safety Overview

 As with any investigational drug, understanding the safety and tolerability profile of retatrutide is crucial.
 Data from Phase 1b, Phase 2, and early Phase 3 clinical trials provide a comprehensive picture of the drug's adverse event profile.
 Overall, retatrutide has demonstrated an acceptable safety profile consistent with its mechanism of action, though certain side effects warrant attention.
+For a deeper dive into this area, see peptide side effects and safety guide.

 Gastrointestinal Side Effects